beetbox/beets/docs/plugins/fuzzy.rst

     $ beet ls '~Vareoldur'
     Sigur Rós - Valtari - Varðeldur

-The plugin provides to config option to let you choose the prefix and the threshold.::
+The plugin provides config options that let you choose the prefix and the threshold.::

     fuzzy:
         threshold: 0.8
         prefix: '@'

-A threshold value of ``1`` will show only perfect matches and a value of ``0`` will match everything.
+A threshold value of 1.0 will show only perfect matches and a value of 0.0 will match everything.

 The default prefix ``~`` needs to be escaped or quoted in most shells.
 If this